Draggie306/EditingCheatSheets/A Level/A Level OCR Geography - Human.md

 87% of women even during intervention in 2018 were still subject to any type of violence.

 > Within 1 year of intervention: 3x increase in children in education from 800k to just under 3 mil; in 2002 the amount of girls in education was more than all children in 2001.

 #### Consequences
 War and conflict is the most obvious direct result of intervention.

+- 45k Nato-trained Afghan security forces dead
+- 38k civilian casualties

+However, there have been changes made in rural and urban neighbourhoods:

+- UNICEF have provided remote, community-first schoolsand "safe havens" for children at risk of domesti abuse, child mar

 #### Withdrawal?